Find out what's happening at LCC

 In addition to the entry requirements, at an interview, we are looking for you to demonstrate:

-Applicants who wish to obtain further course and admissions information, or who wish to discuss their application with an international admissions academic can call +44 (0)20 7514 6930.
-The International Admissions team are available to help and guide you through the application process for LCC.
+The International Admissions Team are available to help and guide you through the application process for LCC.

 For further details on how to apply as an international applicant please visit our UAL International student pages.